-The Scottish roots of many Southlanders are recalled both by this memorial and by the name of Glencoe, a locality on SH96 between Mataura and Winton.
-At Glencoe in Scotland in 1692 many McDonalds were killed without warning by soldiers affiliated with a rival clan, the Campbells, in a frenzied but planned attack.
-The attack was justified on the grounds of the McDonalds’ purported disloyalty to the new King William, a Protestant who had driven the Catholic King James from Britain in 1688.
-The murderous action was widely condemned but the Crown shielded the perpetrators from punishment.
+The Scottish roots of many Southlanders are recalled both by this memorial and by the name of Glencoe, a locality on State Highway 96 between Mataura and Winton.
+At Glencoe in Scotland in 1692 many McDonalds were killed without warning by soldiers affiliated with a rival clan, the Campbells.
+The frenzied but planned attack was justified on the grounds of the McDonalds’ purported disloyalty to the new King William, a Protestant who had driven the Catholic King James from Britain in 1688.
+The action was widely condemned, but the Crown shielded the perpetrators from punishment.

 Using this item

 Te Ara - The Encyclopedia of New Zealand

 This item is licensed under a Creative Commons Attribution-NonCommercial 3.0 New Zealand Licence